 Therefore, you can test their maturity in a few different ways.

-You also can test your child’s maturity based off of their likelihood to give into peer pressure.
-Friends may try to coax your teen into driving them all different places.
+You also can test your child’s maturity based on their likelihood to give into peer pressure.
+Friends may try to coax your teen into driving them to all different places.
 Is your teen able to say no?

 A third way you can test your child’s maturity is by how responsible they are.
 Does your teen take unnecessary risks for fun?
 Do they ignore the consequences of their actions?
 If your teen isn’t ready to be held accountable or to make good judgments, your teen may need a little more supervised driving time.